fedora-riscv/releng/docs/source/sop_sigul_client_setup.rst

         yum install sigul

 #.
-Ensure that your koji certificate and the Fedora CA certificates are
+Ensure that your koji certificate and the
-   present on the system that you're running the sigul client from at the following locations:
+   `Fedora CA certificates <Fedora-Cert>`_ are present on the system you're running the sigul client from at the following locations:

    * ``~/.fedora.cert``
    * ``~/.fedora-server-ca.cert``
    * ``~/.fedora-upload-ca.cert``

 #.
 Admin privileges on koji are required to write signatures.
-#.
-You may want to add ``export NSS_HASH_ALG_SUPPORT=+MD5`` to your
-   ``~/.bashrc.`` rather than to every command.

 Configuration
 =============